tonytrieu-dev/course-mate/README.md

 ⚠️ **Beta Testing Notes**: This app is in development, so expect some features to be incomplete.

 Run the application in development mode and test key features:
-- ✅ Authentication flow (mostly stable)
+- ✅ Authentication flow (completed)
-- ✅ Calendar functionality (core features working)
+- ✅ Calendar functionality (completed)
-- 🚧 Canvas integration (limited functionality)
+- ✅ Canvas integration (stable)
-- 🚧 AI chatbot responses (experimental)
+- 🚧 AI chatbot responses (stable, but currently working on improving follow-up responses / questions)
-- 🚧 File management (basic upload working)
+- ✅ File management (stable)

 ## 🤝 Contributing